 Vehicle Safety

-- never leave valuables visible inside the car (iPod, GPS, laptops, cell phones) - always lock your car doors - never leave your car running and unattended for any amount of time

-- never roll down the window when asked to by a stranger
+- Never leave valuables visible inside your car (laptops, cell phones). - Always lock your car doors. - Never leave your car running and unattended for any amount of time. - Never roll down the window when asked to by a stranger.